Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return, or increase in value over 5 years of Short Term Bond Strategy is 20.3%, which is higher, thus better compared to the benchmark SHY (5.1%) in the same period.
+• Looking at the total return, or increase in value of 22.3% in the last 5 years of Short Term Bond Strategy, we see it is relatively higher, thus better in comparison to the benchmark SHY (6.2%)

 CAGR: